Eyeing a Kia Forte? Smart choice, but which year is the winner?

 Both these years were recall magnets, with issues ranging from stop lamp switch malfunctions to HECU short circuits.
 The bottom line?
 The troubles these models can bring just aren’t worth the potential savings.

-Check out the NHTSA recalls and grievances for the 2010 and 2012 Forte models.
+Check out the NHTSA recalls and complaints for the 2010 and 2012 Forte models.

 Best & Worst Years for Kia Forte 2nd Generation (2014-2018)

 The second-gen Forte (2014-2018) was Kia’s shot at moving up in the compact car world.
-They aimed for a more polished ride and upscale features.
+They aimed for a more refined ride and premium features.
 But did they hit the mark?
 Let’s find out.

 The Best Years: 2016, 2018